Dildarnagar

 Dildarnagar is a municipality in Kamsaar of Ghazipur District, Uttar Pradesh, India.
 Dildarnagar is a fast-developing town.
 It is located 34 km from Ghazipur.
-It is also known as the heart of the Kamsaar-o-bar region.
-The total area of Dildarnagar includes Fatehpur Bazar, Dildarnagar Gao, and Nirahukapura.
+It is also known as the heart of the Kamsaar-o-Bar region.
+The total area of Dildarnagar includes Fatehpur Bazar, Dildarnagar Gao, Tajpur, and Nirahukapura.
 These four neighbourhoods form the town of Dildarnagar.
 As of the 2011 census, the population of Dildarnagar was 28,913 and the town had an area of 1,995.95 hectares.
 Dildarnagar is on the road from Varanasi to Buxar.
 It was also the capital of Dildarnagar Estate.

 History

 Ancient period

-Between the town and the station there is mound called Akhandha, said to have been the seat of Raja Naval.
-The large tank to the west is called Rani Sagar, after where his famous queen, Damayanti is located.
-It was reconstructed in 1710 by Raja Deendar Khan.
+Between the town and the station lies a mound known as Akhandha, believed to have been the seat of the legendary Raja Naal.
+To the west stands a large tank named Rani Sagar, associated with his famed queen, Damayanti.
+The tank was reconstructed in 1710 by Raja Deendar Khan.